Gordon Baxter: Village Creek

 His writing was so vivid that Flying started an annual Bax Seat Trophy in 1999 for the most-inspiring aviation writing.
 His character and attitude towards flying were reflected in his Flying editor's comments in the preface to the book Bax Seat, published in 1978, "Bax tries to pass himself off as a pilot, but don’t believe him.
 He never could fly worth a damn.
 But Gordon feels airplanes, loves and honors them in ways the rest of us are ashamed to admit."

 Among his many accomplishments was his acting debut in filmmaker J. D. Feigelson's One of the Missing for PBS.
 Based on an Ambrose Bierce short story, Baxter plays the lead role of Confederate Sharpshooter Jerome Searing.
 The show aired in the spring of 1979 to high praise from the critics.
 Judith Crist called it "trenchant."
 Ray Bradbury said it was "extraordinary."

 It was repeated in 2004 with Charles Durning as host and has been the recipient of numerous awards.
 He was also a semi-regular contributor to "Car and Driver" magazine in the early to mid-1980s, writing about his equal love of vintage cars, hot rods and other auto-related stories.

 Though Baxter was always hanging around airplanes and writing about them when he was not at the airport, it was not until 1957 that he got his private pilots license, and only in the 1970s, when he started becoming visible with his Flying column, that the magazine's editors pushed him into upgrading his flying skills.
 At that point, Baxter added a multi-engine rating, then commercial, glider and seaplane ratings.
 Finally, Baxter tackled the instrument rating.
 The chaos of pursuing the instrument rating produced yet another column and one of his best-known quotations opened that column: "Instrument flying, I had concluded, is an unnatural act, probably punishable by God."

+Death

 Baxter died at age 81, leaving behind nine children and 16 grandchildren.
 He is buried at Greenlawn Memorial Park in Groves, Texas.
 He is a 2007 inductee into the Texas Radio Hall of Fame.